allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * V5 - Intolerant of aromatics and charged residues
 * V6 - Anything but proline

+### V0

+Four MAPK1 outliers with somewhat positive ER scores and one nonselective CP position.

 ## W - Tryptophan

 Summary:

 * W1 - Tolerates phenylalanine and tyrosine, and is less intolerant other large residues.
 * W2 - Tolerates cysteine, glycine, leucine, arginine and serine (no clear pattern?)

+### W0

+Two positions in Src, one of which has most substitutions strongly favoured particularly for hydrophobic residues and one position that is nonselective apart from preferring to be lysine.

 ### W1